Risk ratio, odds ratio, risk difference... Which causal measure is easier to generalize?: Problem setting and key results

-\paragraph{Contribution 1: A collapsible measure is needed to generalize local effects [Section~\ref{section:causal-metrics-properties}]} If we were only provided subgroups' effects, and not the population effect ($P_\text{ S}$ or \textbf{All} on Figure~\ref{tab:introduction-diastolic}), an intuitive procedure to obtain the population effect from local effects would be to average subgroups effects.
-More explicitly,
+\paragraph*{Contribution 1: Properties of causal measures [Sections~\ref{section:causal-metrics-properties}]} Different causal measures can have different properties (homogeneous/heterogeneous treatment, logic-respecting, collapsibility), which may in turn impact their interpretation.
+We give precise definitions of all these properties and establish relations between them.
+For instance, to understand the importance of collapsibility, let us dive into the following example.
+If we were only provided with subgroup effects, and not the population effect ($P_\text{ S}$ or \textbf{All} on Figure~\ref{tab:introduction-diastolic}), an intuitive procedure to obtain the population effect from local effects would be to average subgroups effects.
+More explicitly, collapsibility allows us to write

-denoting $P_{\text{ S}}$ the \textbf{s}ource population from which the study was sampled, and $p_\text{ S}(x)$ the proportion of individual with $X=x$ in this population.
-In our example study above $p_\text{ S}(X=0)$ is $0.53$ \citep{Cook1995NNT}, thus for the risk difference the formula recovers the population effect from the sub-group effects: $-0.47\cdot0.006 - 0.53\cdot 0.08 = 0.0452$.
-When a population-effect measure can be written as a weighted average of subgroup effects, it is said to be \textit{collapsible}, and \textit{directly collapsible} if the weights are equal to the population's proportions.
-While the Risk Difference is directly collapsible, this is not true for all measures (e.g. for the Number Needed to Treat, $0.47 \cdot 167 + 0.53 \cdot 13 = 85 \neq 22$).
-We precisely define collapsibility and which measures are collapsible (or not) in Section~\ref{subsec:collapsibility}, summarized in Table~\ref{tab:small-summary-measures}.\\
+where $P_{\text{ S}}$ is the source population from which the study was sampled, and $p_\text{ S}(X=x)$ is the proportion of individual with $X=x$ in this population.
+In our example study above, $p_\text{ S}(X=0) = 0.53$ \citep{Cook1995NNT}, thus for the risk difference, the formula retrieves the population effect from the sub-group effects:

-Collapsibility comes into play when one is interested in the population effect on a \textbf{t}arget population $P_{\text{ T}}$ different from the original source population $P_{\text{ S}}$, \emph{e.g.} with a different proportion of individuals with diastolic pressure ($\forall x \in \{0, 1\},\, p_\text{ S}(x) \neq p_\text{ T}(x) $).
-Here, one must account for distributional shift across the two populations in baseline covariates that are prognostic of the outcome.
+When a population-effect measure can be written as a weighted average of subgroup effects with positive weights and summing to 1, it is said to be \textit{collapsible} \citep[Definition \ref{def:indirect-collapsibility}, based on][]{Huitfeldt2019collapsible}, or \textit{directly collapsible} \citep[Definition \ref{def:direct-collapsibility}, based on][]{pearl1999collapsibility, Pearl2000Book} if the weights are simply equal to the population's proportions.
+While the Risk Difference is directly collapsible, this is not true for all measures (e.g. the Number Needed to Treat is such that $0.47 \cdot 167 + 0.53 \cdot 13 = 85 \neq 22$).
+We precisely define collapsibility and which measures are collapsible (or not) in Section~\ref{subsec:collapsibility}, and summarized the results in Table~\ref{tab:small-summary-measures}.